Kotlin/KEEP/proposals/extensions/dates-and-times.md

 Java 8 uses the classes `LocalDate`, `LocalTime`, `LocalDateTime`, `Instant`, and `Duration`.

 - The `Local` before `Date`, `Time`, and `DateTime` doesn't clearly communicate what they are.  `Local` is a misnomer; they are not local, they are timezone-agnostic.
-- `Instant` may be clear, but maybe `TimeStamp` is more searchable/expected.
+- `Instant` may be clear, but `TimeStamp` is more searchable/expected.

 Java 8 also has a large number of other classes, which deal with time zone functionality.